What is Hauptwerk and who uses it?

 Yes!
 We like to think that Hauptwerk provides the best sounding organs at one of the most competitive prices on the market today.
 The versitility of the software approach allows customers to either build up their virtual organ over time as their budget allows, or to get a full console from the beginning.
 Either way, we feel the sound will far exceed anything you've ever heard and will be a fraction of the cost of most digital and electronic organs.

 Due to the large library of instruments available for Hauptwerk, customers may choose instruments based on both their budget as well as their preference of instrument styles including Baroque, Classical, Modern and Theatre organs.
-This also allows customers to gradually add-on to their organ with new instruments without having to buy a new digital organ or an expensive pipe voice expander.
+This also allows customers to gradually add-on to their organ with new instruments without having to buy a new digital organ or an expensive and inferior sounding pipe voice expander.